arq5x/gemini/docs/content/tools.rst

 mom   dad      kid       phaseable   priority   notes
 ===   ===      ====      =========   ========   ================================================
+R-H   H-R      H-H       both        1          both sites phaseable and alts on opposite chroms
+               H-H       NO          2          singleton (unphaseable) HETs have priority 2.
-R-H   H-R      H-H       both        1          both sites phaseable and alts on opposite chroms R-H   H-H      H-H       one         2          should be a rare occurrence H-H   H-H      H-H       NO          2          should be a rare occurrence A-R   H-H      H-H       both        NA         exclude hom-alts from un-affecteds R-R   H-H      H-H       both        NA         phaseable, but alts are on the same chroms.
+R-H   H-H      H-H       one         3          should be a rare occurrence H-H   H-H      H-H       NO          3          should be a rare occurrence A-R   H-H      H-H       both        NA         exclude hom-alts from un-affecteds R-R   H-H      H-H       both        NA         phaseable, but alts are on the same chroms.
 ===   ===      ====      =========   ========   ================================================

 .. note::

-   candidates of priority != 1 are very unlikely (< 1%) to be real
+   candidates of priority == 3 are very unlikely (< 1%) to be real
-   (see: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3734130/); we report them for completeness, but strongly recommend using priority 1 only.
+   (see: http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3734130/); we report them for completeness, but strongly recommend using priority 1 and 2 only.
+   Priority 2 is useful when there are multiple families, some of which consist of only a single sequenced, affected sample.

 ------------